erroronline1/caro/readme.md

 ## Tools
 ![sample tools menu](http://toh.erroronline.one/caro/tools%20menu.png)

-Some general tools are available to read and create 2D-barcodes, view STL-files (e.g. for communication of a CAD-unit with another manufacturing unit), support recurring calculations and image scaling.
+Some general tools are available to read and create 2D-barcodes, as well as support recurring calculations and image scaling.

 Also a CSV-Filter and its manager are sorted here.
 The CSV-filter processes respective filetypes using the [CSV processor](#csv-processor) and can be used for any kind of list matching.
 The filter is accessible by defined authorized users.